CNC Machinery Technology Guide: Discover Modern Manufacturing Tools and Industry Basics

 CNC machinery technology refers to automated manufacturing systems controlled by computer software.
 The term CNC stands for Computer Numerical Control, a method that allows machines to perform precise cutting, drilling, shaping, and milling operations based on digital instructions.

 Before CNC technology became widespread, manufacturing relied heavily on manual machine operation.
-Skilled operators controlled tools such as lathes and mills by hand, which required constant supervision and often produced variations in quality.
-CNC technology was developed to improve precision, repeatability, and efficiency in industrial production.
+Skilled operators controlled tools such as lathes and mills by hand, which required constant supervision and often resulted in variations in quality.

 • CNC milling machines